 Airports have strict requirements regarding what you are allowed to have on your person and in your carry on bag.

 - For a guide on permitted and prohibited items, visit this Transportation Security Administration (TSA) website page.

-The Gate (Or Concourse)
+Step 4: Heading to the The Gate (Or Concourse)